-One of the world's fastest growing tech festivals, the European Webit expo, will be held in the city's marina from 17 to 20 June 2020 but was changed into a virtual event instead due to the pandemic.
+One of the world's fastest growing tech festivals, the European Webit expo, was due to be held in the city's marina from 17 to 20 June 2020 but was changed into a virtual event instead due to the pandemic.

 The night of San Juan - or St. John's Eve - is celebrated on 23 June every year with parties on the beach in Valencia.